 Most Christian Community Development ministries put a major focus on youth development, winning youth to Christ as early as kindergarten and then following them all the way through college with spiritual and educational nurturing.
 Upon returning from college a ministry creates opportunities for exercising leadership upon their return to the community.

 At the core of the leadership vacuum in inner city communities is an attitude of flight.
-For many, success is defined as being able to move out of inner-city communities, not remaining there.
-The erroneous goal is to help a few people leave the neighborhood so that they can escape the problems of inner city communities.
+For many, success is defined as being able to move out of their communities, not remaining there.
+The erroneous goal is to help a few people leave the neighborhood so that they can escape the problems of inner-city and poor rural communities.
 This core value of escapism has caused a major drain on the community.
-Success in the world’s eyes is leaving the neighborhood and owning a home in a more affluent community.

 In situations where Latinos and other ethnic groups are negatively affected by their current legal status in our country, this progressive, developmental process is nearly impossible to accomplish, as young people are not able to attend college or prepare for a stable career.
 In this case, ministries are often moved to engage in social action to challenge and change current immigration laws that debilitate the lives of promising youths and their families.